helikopterspark/FlashMsg/README.md

 Flash messages are used to display status messages, results of actions or notices.
 Use this component to generate these types of messages.

+The class FlashMsg uses the session service in Anax-MVC to store the messages until the array is cleared.

 #Installation

 1. To install, use composer.